 Just setting the expectation isn’t enough

 Expectations are typically measured as weekly, monthly or annual objectives and metrics.
-However, my colleague Joe Mackintosh, a Crucial Accountability Trainer at GRA, often reiterates “when setting expectations of people, we tend to only focus on the objectives and forget the behaviours that are required to achieve them."
+Joe Mackintosh, Senior Facilitator at GRA, often reiterates “when setting expectations of people, we tend to only focus on the objectives and forget the behaviours that are required to achieve them."

 Setting the expectations is just the starting point.
 Regular communication is required to discuss their approach and process, to hold people accountable if expectations are being missed and to provide feedback on performance to support their development.

 Discussing a performance gap is much easier once the expectations have been set.
 During a conversation to discuss a failure to meet expectations, leading with an observation is likely to be met with defensiveness.
-The Crucial Accountability framework for successfully holding others accountable suggests that managers should start by highlighting the agreed expectation before outlining their observations; as their motive is perceived as being far less accusatory.
+We suggest that managers should start by highlighting the agreed expectation before outlining their observations; as their motive is perceived as being far less accusatory.